anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 From IETF draft ae-05 to ae-06:

+* Extend section on discovery according to discussion in the design team
 * Make explicit that MASA voucher status telemetry is as in BRSKI
 * Add note that on delegation, RA may need info on pledge authorization